AlexAegis/pont/readme.md

 and only the mentioned modules will be updated.
 You can force expanding with the `-e` flag after the `-u` though to update every dependency too.

+> Alternatively create a `Makefile` with an `update` target.

 ## Config files

 There are some files that are used for configuration but they are really simple and do not follow a common format

+### Makefiles

+> This is meant for simpler modules where `root` is not needed and direct
+> dependencies are not used.
+For more granular installation (while it can be
+> implemented inside the `Makefile`) the regular
+> [Installation scripts](#Installation-scripts) are much easier to use.

+Makefiles provide an alternative or complementary mode of defining the installation, update and remove procedures using make targets.
+If there is a `Makefile` in the module, it will be executed if `make` is available, and running makefiles are enabled.
+(It is by default)

+They will always execute after the regular installation scripts and are always executed using `user` privileges.

 ### Dependencies